ACLoong/problem-sets/README.md

 ## How to Subscribe

 Star this project.
-After Staring it, every time this item has the latest update, you can also see it at the first time.
+After Staring it, every time this repository has the latest update, you will know it at once.

 ## Thanks